defencedigital/moduk-service-manual/src/content/index.md

 layout: "layouts/landing.njk"
 title: "Content"
 description: Create clear content for Defence services, check the styles you need to use and how to work with content designers."
+lead: "Use this guidance to create user-centred content in Defence.
+You can find general guidance on GOV.UK."
 ---

-# Content

-Use this guidance to create user-centred content in Defence.
-You can find general guidance on GOV.UK.

 ## [Start with your users](/content/start-with-your-users/) {.govuk-heading-m .govuk-!-margin-bottom-1}